okhmat/TT-cross/README.md

 # TT-cross

-This implementation of TT-cross will contain stochastic (probably) accelerated SVD/cross-approximation.
+This implementation of TT-cross will contain stochastic approach to accelerate TT-cross decomposition (truncated one).